-In the case where the Key Pair is generated on behalf of the Subscriber by the CA, the Private Key will be delivered to the Subscriber in a cryptographically secure manner in a PKCS #12 format.
+In the case where the Key Pair is generated on behalf of the Subscriber by the CA, the Private Key will be delivered to the Subscriber in a cryptographically secure manner with at least 128-bits encryption strength in a PKCS #12 format.

 In the case a CA managed and hosted cryptographic module is used, the Private Key will be generated, stored and managed on a cryptographic module which meets the requirements as defined in §6.2.11.
-The CA enforces multi-factor authentication to allow the Subscriber to enroll to generate the Key Pair or to use the Private Key for signing.
+The CA enforces multi-factor or secure server-to-server authentication to allow the Subscriber to enroll to generate the Key Pair or to use the Private Key for signing.
 The Private Key is not delivered to the Subscriber.